ShimmerEngineering/ShimmerAndroidAPI/README.md

 # Introduction
 This API can be used to communicate with a Shimmer3 device via Bluetooth.
 A good starting point will be the [quick start guide](https://github.com/ShimmerEngineering/ShimmerAndroidAPI/wiki/Quick-Start-Guide) and the [wiki](https://github.com/ShimmerEngineering/ShimmerAndroidAPI/wiki).
-Also other important resource will be the [start guide for Guide for Android Studio 2024.2.1 Patch 2](https://github.com/ShimmerEngineering/ShimmerAndroidAPI/wiki/Guide-for-Android-Studio-2024.2.1-Patch-2).
+Also other important resource will be the [start guide for Android Studio 2024.2.1 Patch 2](https://github.com/ShimmerEngineering/ShimmerAndroidAPI/wiki/Guide-for-Android-Studio-2024.2.1-Patch-2).

 # ShimmerAndroidAPI